HandasaimPythonProgramming/python-reading-lesson/README.md

 If you are uncertain what something in the code do, try running it in interactive mode, or google it.

-After reading all files, try writing simple scripts similar to those in the given files (see *Additional Excercises*).
+After reading all files, try writing simple scripts similar to those in the given files (see *Additional Exercises*).

-## Order of Excercises
+## Order of Exercises
 * hello.py
 * hello2.py
 * plus.py